p2panda/handbook/website/docs/specification/networking/networking.md

 ## Scope of this document

-- in this document we define the basic mechanisms for enabling peer discovery and connectivity over.
+- In this document we define the protocols used in `aquadoggo` which allow the node to discover and connect to other peers.
-- we do not specify solutions for how peers manage and secure network membership, this can be facilitated by secret network keys and/or integration with existing secure, private networking solutions such as tor, i2p or wireguard.
+- We don't specify yet how to restrict membership to the network or enforce any capability models.

 ## Transport Layer

-- p2panda uses [QUIC](https://en.wikipedia.org/wiki/QUIC) as the transport for all application communication between peers.
+- `aquadoggo` uses [QUIC](https://en.wikipedia.org/wiki/QUIC) as the transport for communication between peers.
 - `libp2p` QUIC specification: https://github.com/libp2p/specs/tree/master/quic

 ## Discovery

-- in a network where peers are dynamically joining, or their public addresses may be changing, some public infrastructure and discovery mechanism is required for peer bootstrapping and live discovery.
-Such a mechanism allows for a peer to discover the addresses of other peers via intermediary bootstrap nodes.
-- any node can act as a bootstrap node once they have joined a network.
+- In the case where a peers address is static then it can be added to the node via configuration options.
+- For peers on the same local network, then discovery can be achieved using mDNS.
+- When peers are not on the same local network but are still dynamically joining the network and may not have static addresses, some public bootstrapping infrastructure and discovery mechanism is required.
+In `libp2p` these nodes are called "Rendezvous Servers".

 ### mDNS

-- peers existing on the same LAN can discover each other over mDNS and then initiate connections.
+- Peers existing on the same LAN can discover each other over mDNS and then initiate connections.
 - `libp2p` mDNS discovery specification: https://github.com/libp2p/specs/blob/master/discovery/mdns.md

-### Rendezvous server
+### Rendezvous Server

-- for peers who want to initiate discovery with remote peers, bootstrapping mechanisms are handled by a rendezvous servers.
+- For peers who want to initiate discovery with remote peers, bootstrapping mechanisms are handled by a rendezvous servers.
-- a rendezvous server handles registering new peers and making their addresses known to other peers the same network.
+- A rendezvous server handles registering new peers and making their addresses known to other peers on the same network.
 - `libp2p` rendezvous server specification: https://github.com/libp2p/specs/tree/master/rendezvous
-- any peer on the network can act as a rendezvous peer.
+- Any peer on the network can act as a rendezvous peer.

 #### Identify